 Navigate home logo

-WA’s new major water source is coming
+WA’s next major water source

-To help reduce our dependence on rainfall and groundwater, we are preparing to deliver a new seawater desalination plant.
-This will help provide secure, sustainable drinking water.
+To reduce our dependence on rainfall and groundwater, we are building the Alkimos Seawater Desalination Plant (ASDP) to help provide secure, sustainable drinking water.

-The Alkimos Seawater Desalination Plant (ASDP) is proposed to be on Water Corporation land, next to the existing Alkimos Wastewater Treatment Plant, within the future Alkimos Water Precinct.
+The ASDP will be built on Water Corporation land, next to the existing Alkimos Wastewater Treatment Plant, within the Alkimos Water Precinct.

 The infrastructure will be hidden behind large, vegetated sand dunes to absorb noise and protect visual amenity.